theafolayan/expo-mixpanel-analytics/README.md

 # Expo Mixpanel Analytics

-Mixpanel integration for use with React Native apps built on Expo.
+**Up to date** Mixpanel integration for use with React Native apps built on Expo.

+A comprehensive analytics integration for React Native and Expo apps, allowing seamless connection to Mixpanel.
+This package provides developers with the flexibility to choose between a hook-based API or a singleton approach for tracking events, identifying users, and managing user profiles.

+With automatic device information capture, support for super properties, and an easy-to-use interface that simplifies integrating Mixpanel into your mobile applications.

+## Key Features

+- Supports both React hooks and traditional singleton APIs.
+- Track user events, identify users, and manage profile information.
+- Automatically collects device details such as platform, screen size, OS version, and more.
+- Persistent super properties across all tracked events.
+Easily integrates with Expo and React Native environments.

+### Credits

 Forked from `@bothrs/expo-mixpanel-analytics` to add support for expo SDK 50 & Above.